damurashov/stln/README.md

 ## STM32F407ZG

-QEMU does not provide support for STM32F412.
-In fact, there is only a few STM32 MCUs supported by the official QEMU release.
-This project can be debugged w/ QEMU on a "close enough" STM32F407ZG and then, hopefully, successfully ported onto STM32F412.
+QEMU (neither xPack, nor the official one) does not provide support for STM32F412.
+In fact, there is only a few STM32 MCUs supported by the either QEMU release.
+So this project can be debugged w/ QEMU on a "close enough" STM32F407ZG and then, hopefully, successfully ported onto STM32F412.